mjackson/strata/README.md

-Strata is a fast, streaming web framework for node.js that is patterned after time-honored and battle tested web application design principles pioneered in the Python and Ruby communities (see WSGI and Rack).
+Strata is a streaming HTTP framework for node.js that is patterned after time-honored and battle tested web application design principles pioneered in the Python and Ruby communities (see WSGI and Rack).
 Using Strata, developers can build highly performant web servers in a powerful, modular style that is